 Of course, the offers on our platform don't represent all financial products out there, but our goal is to show you as many great options as we can.

-Whether you need money to pay your rent or pay back a friend, you could be tempted to find it in the quickest and easiest way possible.
-And while a cash advance seems both quick and easy, it can also be expensive — so you should think carefully about whether you really need to spend the money and if a cash advance is the best option for you.
+While a cash advance seems both quick and easy, it can also be expensive — so you should think carefully about whether you really need to spend the money and if a cash advance is the best option for you.

 Cash advances work a little differently though — grace periods typically don’t apply.
 You’ll start accruing interest on the advanced amount as soon as you take the money out, and your credit card company will likely charge you a higher interest rate for cash advances than it does for normal purchases, plus a processing fee.